Estimated reading time: 4 minutes

 About Gordon Highlander

-We’re a Design-Build General Contractor providing commercial construction services throughout Texas.
+We’re a full-service General Contractor providing construction management services, including design-build and partially- and fully-engineered construction in the commercial industry throughout Texas.
 We’ve been hyperactive in the industrial market, and we’re excited that our clients have allowed us to lead their projects from the planning stages to the finish out.